Telephone number, if you want to be on the Rush Limbaugh program today, we're going to get the phone calls in an L GIFO.

 Welcome to the program.

-Hey, Rosh, how are you doing?
+Hey, you, Rush, how you doing?

 Thank you.

-Um, sir, I've been listening to your talks about conservatism for the past few days, and you say you don't want conservatism to be redefined in the upcoming election.
+Sir, I've been listening to your talks about conservatism for the past few days, and you say you don't want conservatism to be redefined in the upcoming election.

-And could you just explain to skulls full of mush like me and those in Rio Linda, has conservatism ever been defined or is it constantly being redefined?
+And could you just explain to skulls full of mush like me and those in Rio Linda, has conservatism ever been defined, or is it constantly being redefined?

 I mean, you look at somebody like Pat Buchanan, and then you look at Newt Gingrich, both call themselves conservative, but their positions differ drastically when it comes to things like foreign policy and trade.

-Uh, who has the correct conservative position on things like that?
+Who has the correct conservative position on things like that?

-Um, see, the that's interesting question.
+Well, see, interesting question.

-It was the uh it was the morning paper.
+It was the morning paper.

-And then he got his own syndicated column, and he was he was one uh of the people that inspired me and motivated this that he was an original thinker, and he was down the middle, he's as solid a conservative as you could find, and many of the things uh that he touts today still are.
+And then he got his own syndicated column, and he was one of the people that inspired me and motivated this.

-Uh I think Newt, you're really making this stuff on me.
+I think Newt, you're really making this stuff on me.

-Uh when I say redefine conservatism, I don't want to have somebody who is pro-choice called a conservative.
+When I say redefine conservatism, I don't want to have somebody who is pro-choice called a conservative.

-I don't want to have anybody who stands in the way of individuals prospering on their own, triumphing on their own, uh called conservative.
+I don't want to have anybody who stands in the way of individuals prospering on their own, triumphing on their own, called conservative.

 May I ask you this question, sir?